security-alliance/frameworks/src/infrastructure/ddos-protection.md

 - **Cloudflare**: Offers comprehensive DDoS protection and mitigation services.
 - **Akamai**: Provides scalable DDoS protection solutions.
 - **Imperva**: Specializes in DDoS protection and mitigation.

-## DDoS Prevention and Mitigation

-- **Content Delivery Networks (CDNs)**: Use CDNs to distribute traffic and absorb large volumes of traffic.
-- **Practice and Preparation**: Familiarize yourself with your DDoS protection system and conduct regular drills to ensure readiness.